P&G posts strong sales, takes $8 billion Gillette writedown | MarketScreener

-Gillette razors, gels and foams are some of P&G's most internationally distributed products.
-P&G said the writedown was due primarily to foreign exchange fluctuations, increased competition over the past three years, and a shrinking market for blades and razors as consumers in developed markets shave less frequently.
+Cincinnati-based P&G, which operates in 80 countries, sells Gillette razors, gels and foams worldwide and said the writedown was due primarily to currency fluctuations.
+The charge was also driven by more competition over the past three years and a shrinking market for blades and razors as consumers in developed markets shave less frequently.
 Net sales in the grooming business, which includes Gillette, have declined in 11 out of the last 12 quarters.

 "Initial carrying values for Gillette were established nearly 14 years ago in 2005 ... new competitors have entered at prices below the category average," Chief Financial Officer Jon Moeller said on a call.

+For instance, P&G recently launched a razor called SkinGuard, designed for men with sensitive skin prone to irritation.
+Gillette's share of the U.S. men's razors and blades market slipped to 47.3% in 2018 from 53% the prior year, Euromonitor data showed.

-P&G has signalled to analysts for sometime that it might write down Gillette, given the market's issues; the charge is just an accounting expression of what we knew was happening to the business, Bernstein analyst Ali Dibadj said.
+P&G has signaled to analysts for some time that it might write down Gillette, given the market's issues; the charge is just an accounting expression of what we knew was happening to the business, Bernstein analyst Ali Dibadj said.

-Excluding items, the company earned $1.10 per share, beating the average analyst estimate of $1.05 as all 10 of P&G's global categories grew organic sales.
+Excluding items, the company earned $1.10 per share, beating the average analyst estimate of $1.05 as strong demand for SK-II and Olay beauty products drove P&G's organic sales up 7%.
+Price hikes contributed 3 percentage points to organic sales growth, a closely-watched metric which excludes items like acquisitions, divestitures and currency effects.
+All 10 of P&G's global categories grew organic sales.

+Shares rose nearly 5% in morning trading to hit a record high of $121.76.

 P&G, like other consumer goods companies, has been raising prices on many of its products to tackle soaring freight and raw material costs that have dented margins.
 Organic sales in P&G's beauty business rose 8%, boosted by demand for its super-premium SK-II brand and Olay skin care products.
 In the fabric and home care unit, the company's biggest business that sells Tide detergent and Febreze air fresheners, organic sales climbed 10%.